-Chris https://twitter.com/ChrisChivers2 echoed many of the answers stating “Know child, challenge, support and celebrate achievement within community.
-Sense of belonging.”.
+Chris https://twitter.com/ChrisChivers2 echoed many of the answers stating “Know child, challenge, support and celebrate achievement within the community.
+A sense of belonging.”.
 Amanda https://twitter.com/243Rin also mentioned the importance of a sense of belonging.
 A lot of people said it came down to the individual’s needs but all aspects were important.
 This is my personal opinion as well.
 Academics are not the most important reason to be in school for many children.
 Louise mentioned the need to address issues around poverty as well, an issue that could be a chat all to itself. https://twitter.com/loumsanders/status/667443647240118273

 Ben https://twitter.com/hengehall brought up the issue schools face in having to supply data for students with SEN that may detract from teachers focussing on the wider issues faced by vulnerable young people. https://twitter.com/hengehall/status/667444153219960832